roxyboy/SWOT-AdAC-ocean-model-intercomparison/Data-Request.rst

 Please also provide information on the equation of state for density and a grid file which contains information regarding land masks and grid spacings etc.

-If the native grid of the model is not Cartesian and/or in geopotential coordinates, we ask the modelling group to either i) provide the outputs re-gridded onto a Cartesian geopotential coordinate or ii) provide us with scripts to do the re-gridding (preferably in Python so that we can execute them on the Jupyterhub).
+If the native grid of the model is unstructured and/or not in geopotential coordinates, we ask the modelling group to either i) provide the outputs re-gridded onto a structured geopotential coordinate or ii) provide us with scripts to do the re-gridding (preferably in Python so that we can execute them on the Jupyterhub).